NCH-Motion-Laboratory/gaitutils/docs/install.rst

    gaitmenu

-to start the graphical user interface to gaitutils.
+to start the graphical user interface (GUI) to gaitutils.

 Creating a desktop shortcut
 ---------------------------